-In all likelihood, people making this remark are revealing their assessment of people, that people are fundamentally dishonest.
-If this is your assessment of your fellow human being, then your handgun safe better damn well work.
-Which leads us back to the problem with most of the handgun safes put on the market—and my reasons for testing them.
-They don’t offer any real security.
+In all likelihood, people making this remark are revealing their assessment of their fellow human beings: People are fundamentally dishonest.
+If this is your assessment, then your handgun safe better damn-well work.
+Which leads us back to the problem with most handgun safes on the market, and my reasons for testing them.
+They don’t offer real security.

 #4: These safes are only intended to prevent “smash and grab” theft.

 “Smash and grab” is a catchphrase that causes people to overlook the many reasons for using a handgun safe.
 Handgun safes are used to prevent unauthorized access to firearms, which may involve keeping firearms out of the hands of small children, tweens, teens, adults with inadequate firearms training, or adults with mental-health issues or substance abuse problems.